natsatra/natsatra/README.md

 ## Who I am

-I'm a technical writer who is also a CS engineer; my combined love for writing and technology pulled me towards technical writing and I fell in love with it.
+I'm a technical writer who is also a CS engineer; my combined love for writing and technology pulled me towards technical writing.
 To write about a feature or a product, I think about the systems first — how the pieces connect, where things break, what a user actually needs to know versus what's just noise.
 That background shapes how I approach documentation: structure before sentences, architecture before pages.

+## What I'm working on

-I'm a curious learner and CS is a vast ocean with endless horizons.
-While I can't cross the ocean, I can tackle one backwater at a time; I'm currently learning Python and PostgreSQL.
-(Yes. to code by hand.
-In 2026.
-I know.)
+I'm a curious learner; In the ocean that is CS, I'm trying to tackle one backwater at a time.
+I'm currently learning Python and PostgreSQL the traditional way.
 I'm drawn to databases and system design as concepts — they help me understand how the entire machinery works rather than the just the gears I'm handed.

 ---